 Acrobat ant update

 Last year, I discovered Crematogaster scutellaris ants on the cork I purchased for my new Tall Orchidarium.
-Crematogaster scutellaris ants are known as acrobat ants, but these ants are found in many different countries, so they’ve got many other common names, too.
+Crematogaster scutellaris ants are known as acrobat ants, but these ants are found in many different countries, so they’re bound to have many other common names, too.
 With their distinctive amber coloured heads and pointed abdomens, these ants are easy to identify.
-We wouldn’t expect to find these ants in the UK; Crematogaster scutellaris ants native range includes the Mediterranean, North Africa, Italy, Austria, Germany, Croatia, Bosnia and Herzegovina, and France.
+We wouldn’t expect to find these ants in the UK; Crematogaster scutellaris ants’ native range includes the Mediterranean, North Africa, Italy, Austria, Germany, Croatia, Bosnia and Herzegovina, and France.

-I am very interested in insects and my heart has always been full of love for the natural world.
-Up until last autumn, I hadn’t ever considered using an ant trap before.
-But it’s difficult to accurately predict the full impact that an accidental introduction of a non-native ant species could have on our native ants, as well as on other UK insects and plants.
-Consequently last year, I purchased an ant trap for my Tall Orchidarium, one for my kitchen, and another trap for the car that was driven to collect my cork, in an attempt to contain this episode.
+I am very interested in insects, my heart has always been full of love for the natural world.
+Up until last autumn, I hadn’t ever considered using an ant trap before – I don’t want to kill ants.
+But it’s difficult to accurately predict the full impact that a non-native ant species could have on our native ants, as well as on other UK insects and plants.
+Consequently last year, I purchased an ant trap for my Tall Orchidarium, one for my kitchen, and another trap for the car that was used to collect my cork, in an attempt to contain this sorry episode and take every precaution to prevent the ants from spreading.

 I spotted the ant you see pictured here on an Aerangis hyaloides flower, while I was tending to the plants inside my Tall Orchidarium.
 I suspect that at least a few of these Crematogaster scutellaris ants are biting into Aerangis hyaloides‘ flowers’ nectaries to release the flowers’ nectar, so as to enjoy a sweet sugary drink; as I’ve spotted many Aerangis hyaloides flowers with damaged nectaries.
 Naturally, the punctured blooms have faded sooner than is usual for flowers of this particular orchid species, but these orchids have still been an absolute delight to have around; with their exquisite flowers that sparkle in the light, they’re the perfect winter flower!
 If you enjoy crystalline flowers, you can see more orchid flowers here.